 What drives satisfaction most?
 Here again, organizations often fail to understand what is truly important for customers.
-They consider a particular touchpoint big, but customers think otherwise, or vice-versa.
+They consider a particular touchpoint to be important, but customers think otherwise, or vice-versa.
 For example, an insurer might believe that the underwriting process on the website is the most important element.
 However, through customer research, it finds out that customers complain most about spending too much time waiting to get answers from the help desk.
 The insurer then goes about building a customer self-service solution.

-Some businesses might take a strategy of having fewer touchpoints, or shortening the customer journey so that customers move efficiently from one step to the next.
+Some businesses might take a strategy of having fewer touchpoints or shortening the customer journey so that customers move efficiently from one step to the next.
 However, consider if you should add touchpoints in key areas.
 For example, a health insurance provider might introduce direct sales without agents, but then customers, who expect lower prices, complain more as they notice insurance premiums rising each year, for reasons they cannot explain.
-So the insurer creates a new touchpoint in the invoicing process: it contacts customers a month before payments are due to discuss any changes needed and to make sure that customers understand the insurance package they have picked and whether this package accurately covers their needs.
+So, the insurer creates a new touchpoint in the invoicing process: it contacts customers a month before payments are due to discuss any changes needed and to make sure that customers understand the insurance package they have picked and whether this package accurately covers their needs.
 Thus, an extra touchpoint can help smoothen the journey.

 Listen to the voice of customers and see what matters most to them, not to your business.

 Along with determining the specific touchpoints or interactions, you should consider how customers move from one point in the journey to the next.
 In many cases, there will be a trigger or requirement before customers move on to the next stage.
 In many cases, these can be categorized into three main stages: